IAF dropped this bomb here: Pakistan instigates ahead of Kartarpur Corridor inauguration

 Kartarpur corridor: Why India can never afford to drop its guard against Pakistan

-The inauguration of the Kartarpur Corridor on the Indian side will take place on November 8, while in Pakistan it would be on November 9 2019.
+The inauguration of the Kartarpur Corridor on the Indian side will take place on November 8, while in Pakistan it would be on November 9, 2019.
 India and Pakistan had agreed on opening the Kartarpur corridor on the 550th birth anniversary of Guru Nanak.
-He had spend the last 18 years of his life at Kartarpur, which is a few kilometres away from the International Border with India.
+He had spent the last 18 years of his life at Kartarpur, which is a few kilometres away from the International Border with India.